guyii54/fDSST-UAV-Tracking/readme.md

 scale:
-scale_step = 1.05;				//scale step for multi-scale estimation, 1 to disable it, a in DSST article
+scale_step = 1.05;				//scale step for multi-scale estimation, 1 to disable it, a in DSST article,a in equation a^nP * a^nR
 scale_weight = 0.95;			//downweight detection scores of other   scales for added stability
 scale_padding = 1.0				//extra area surrounding the target for scaling
 scale_sigma_factor = 0.25		//bandwidth of Gaussion